2alin/expenses-manager/README.md

+Solution by Adilson Sandoval, still work in progress, please wait to be finished.

+---

 # Front-end challenge
 Implement an expenses list fetching all expenses from the provided API.
 Allow the user to add notes and upload receipt pictures to each expense.